 This is because social titles are not legally considered part of your name, and they are not used for identity purposes, so the recognition of your title is just a matter of courtesy.
 The titles Mr, Mrs, Miss, Ms, Mx are not listed in passports at all.

-Transsexuals without a Gender Recognition Certificate are free to use titles of the opposite gender, but bear in mind that you should not deceive anybody as to your birth gender for financial gain — this would be considered fraud.
-For more information see our advice for transsexuals.
+People who are transgender but don’t have a Gender Recognition Certificate are free to use titles of the opposite gender, but bear in mind that you should not deceive anybody as to your birth gender for financial gain — this would be considered fraud.
+For more information see our advice for transgender people.

 About the title Mx